-This is your direct or actual cost of attending Huston-Tillotson University during the 2014-2015 academic year.
-The actual cost of attendance will include your tuition and fees and room and board if you live on campus.
+This is your direct or actual cost of attending Huston-Tillotson University during the 2012-2013 academic year.
+The actual cost of attendance will include your tuition and fees, books and supplies, and room and board.
 If you live off campus, your room and board charges were estimated as the actual amount for Room and Board expenses and will vary depending on your living arrangements.
 You are strongly encouraged to share expenses with a roommate if you live off campus.